UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python/index.md

 ```
 where it will then store the installed packages.

 While this can be convenient, it can also introduce problems.
-The primary issue is that {==Python, by default, will always search the path ~/.local/lib/python<version> corresponding to its own version when importing packages==}.
+The primary issue is that ==Python, by default, will always search the path ~/.local/lib/python<version> corresponding to its own version when importing packages==.
 For example, Python 3.9 will search ~/.local/lib/python3.9, while Python 3.10 will search ~/.local/lib/python3.10.
 This happens during both package installations and when importing libraries, even inside virtual environments, conda/mamba environments, or containers (which on our systems see your home directory by default).
 This can create cross-contamination issues if packages are installed outside the intended environment.

 ### Example of package conflicts introduced by `~/.local`